-The Shares are traded on the TSX and NASDAQ OMX First North under the symbol "AOI" and the ISIN code CA00829Q1019.
-The Shares are issued under the BCBCA, and they are traded in CAD on the TSX, and in SEK on NASDAQ OMX First North.
+The Shares are traded on the TSX and Nasdaq Stockholm under the symbol "AOI" and the ISIN code CA00829Q1019.
+The Shares are issued under the BCBCA, and they are traded in CAD on the TSX, and in SEK on Nasdaq Stockholm.

-The Company has decided to apply for a secondary listing of the Shares on NASDAQ OMX Stockholm Main Market under the symbol "AOI" and the ISIN code CA00829Q1019.
-The Shares will be traded in SEK and settled in SEK.
-Estimated first day of trading on NASDAQ OMX Stockholm is on or about July 1, 2014.
+The New Shares will be traded under the symbol "AOI" with the ISIN code CA00829Q1019.
+Estimated first day of trading of the New Shares on the TSX is on or about June 1, 2015.